 Granularity control.
-To evaluate the effectiveness of the Contraction phase, we consider the two different levels of memoization in Incoop: (i) the coarse grained, task-level memoization performed in the implementation denoted as Task, and (ii) the fine-grained approach that adds the Contraction phase in the implementation denoted as Contraction.
-Figure 8 shows our time measurements with CoMatrix as a data-intensive application and KNN as a computationintensive application.
-The effectiveness of Contraction is negligible with KNN while significant in CoMatrix.
-The reason for negligible improvements with KNN is that in this application, reducers perform relatively inexpensive tasks and thus benefits little from the Contraction phase.
-The results illustrate that even when not helpful, the Contraction phase does not degrade efficiency and can significantly improve performance for other applications.
+To evaluate the effectiveness of the Contraction phase, we consider the two different levels of memoization in Incoop: (i) the coarse-grained, task-level memoization performed in the implementation, denoted as Task, and (ii) the fine-grained approach that adds the Contraction phase in the implementation, denoted as Contraction.
+Figure 8 shows our time measurements with Comatrix as a data-intensive application and KNN as a computation-intensive application.
+The effect of the Contraction phase is negligible with KNN but significant in Comatrix.
+The reason for negligible improvements with KNN is that in this application, Reduce tasks perform relatively inexpensive work and thus benefit little from the Contraction phase.
+Thus, even when not helpful, the Contraction phase does not degrade efficiency.